kashisau/api-modules-v1-testing/views/init.md

-# Init method
+# Test method
-# API Module Template module
+# Testing API module

-This is method specific documentation that should will be rendered in HTML and sent to the browser if the user is simply browsing the API server's functionality.

-_[Sections to be specified at a later date]_
+This method allows a specific repository to be tested, reporting on the results of the testing process.